Autiverse: Eliciting Autistic Adolescents' Daily Narratives through AI-guided Multimodal Journaling: Conclusion

 \section{Conclusion}

-In this paper, we designed \sysname{} to support narrative construction for autistic adolescents through journaling with multimodal AI.
-Drawing on formative interviews with professionals and parents of autistic adolescents, \sysname{} leverages a peer-like AI that elicits key details in ABC-E format via stepwise dialogue and transforms them into an editable four-panel comic strip.
-In a two-week deployment with 10 adolescent–parent dyads, \sysname{} proved to be a feasible and effective tool for helping adolescents organize experiences and emotions into more coherent narratives and created a comfortable, enjoyable space for sharing.
+We presented \sysname{}, an AI-guided multimodal journaling app that scaffolds narrative construction of autistic adolescents.
+Informed by formative interviews with professionals and parents of autistic adolescents, \sysname{} incorporates a peer-like AI that elicits key details in the ABC-E format via stepwise dialogue and transforms them into an editable four-panel comic strip.
+Through a two-week deployment with 10 adolescent--parent dyads, \sysname{} proved to be a feasible and effective tool for helping adolescents organize their experiences and emotions into more coherent narratives and created a comfortable, enjoyable space for sharing.
 Parents reported learning additional details that often go unnoticed in routine conversations, enabling more meaningful follow-ups at home.
-Together, these findings highlight the promise of combining conversational prompts with visual supports to lower the executive burden of journaling without compromising autonomy.
-We believe the contributions of this work lay ground for future tools that will augment autistic adolescents' strengths and help bridge communicative gaps between neurodiverse and neurotypical communities.
+Our findings highlight the promise of combining conversational prompts with visual supports to lower the executive burden of journaling.
+Specific areas of future work include providing adaptive scaffolding to accommodate diverse autism profiles and desiginng socio-emotionally appropriate AI peers.
+In closing, we believe that \sysname{} can empower autistic adolescents as well as their caregivers, bridging the communicative gaps in sharing their daily events and emotions.

-\begin{acks} We thank our participants from the formative interviews and the deployment study for their time and efforts.
-We are also grateful for Jungeun Lee for providing feedback on our paper draft.
-This work was supported through research internship at NAVER AI LAb of NAVER Cloud. \end{acks}
+\begin{acks} We thank our participants from the formative interviews and the deployment study for their time and effort.
+We are also grateful to Jungeun Lee for providing feedback on our paper draft.
+This work was supported through a research internship at NAVER AI LAb of NAVER Cloud. \end{acks}